-16 NON-CONTROLLING INTERESTS
+16. NON-CONTROLLING INTERESTS

-The following subsidiaries have non-controlling interests ("NCI") that are material to the Group:
+The following subsidiaries have non-controlling interests ('NCI') that are material to the Group:

-Name Principal places of business/Country of incorporation Ownership interests held by NCI 2019 2018 % % EH Property & Investments Pte Ltd Singapore Property investments and management 49 49 Enviro-Power Pte Ltd Singapore Plastics to fuel refining 61 61 HLS Environmental Pte Ltd (formerly known as HLS Electronics Pte Ltd) Singapore Trading, recycling and refining of e-waste/metals 19.75 19.75
+Name Principal places of business/Country of incorporation Operating segment Ownership interests held by NCI 2020 % 2019 % EH Property & Investments Pte Ltd Singapore Property investments and management 49 49 Enviro-Power Pte Ltd Singapore Plastics to fuel refining 61 61 HLS Environmental Pte Ltd Singapore Trading, recycling and refining of e-waste/metals 19.75 19.75

-The following summarises the financial information of each of the Group's subsidiaries with material NCI, based on their respective (consolidated) financial statements prepared in accordance with FRS, modified for fair value adjustments on acquisition and differences in the Group's accounting policies.
+The following summarises the financial information of each of the Group's subsidiaries with material NCI, based on their respective (consolidated) financial statements prepared in accordance with SFRS(I), modified for fair value adjustments on acquisition and differences in the Group's accounting policies.